Things You Should Know About Oak Wilt

 Do not try to remove the tree while it is still alive.
 When you try to remove a live infected tree, you increase the chance of fungal spore release.
 Remove the tree once it is fully dead.
 Dispose of the wood properly to eliminate spore transmission.

 Oak wilt disease is a serious disease that can potentially cause problems for all the oak trees on your property or even your neighborhood.
-Before
+Before you assume your tree has oak wilt disease and needs removal, contact an arborist for an assessment.
+Baumann Tree

 can check over your oak trees and determine a course of action.
 Call us today, and we will send over someone to check over your tree.